Call Me by Your Name (film): Principal photography

 Guadagnino shot the film in chronological order, which allowed the filmmakers to "witness the onscreen maturity of both protagonist and actor", according to Fasano.
 The scene in which Mr. Perlman delivers an emotional speech to Elio was filmed on the penultimate day of filming.
 Stuhlbarg spent months preparing for the scene, which Guadagnino wanted to make "as simple as possible" by shooting fewer takes and "let[ting] the actors be."
-The scene took three takes to film and Stuhlbarg was "on three different levels of getting emotional".
-Garrel enjoyed filming her sex scene with Chalamet, which she described as filled with "joy and simplicity".
-Chalamet was listening to "Visions of Gideon", one of the original songs written by Sufjan Stevens for the film, in an earpiece while filming the final sequence; the director asked him to perform three variations of the scene, one per take.
+Three takes were shot and Stuhlbarg was "on three different levels of getting emotional".
+Garrel enjoyed filming her sex scene with Chalamet, which she said was filled with "joy and simplicity".
+Chalamet was listening to "Visions of Gideon", one of Sufjan Stevens's original songs for the film, in an earpiece while filming the final sequence; the director asked him to perform three variations of the scene, one per take.
 The camera was set in the fireplace with nobody behind it.
-"It was bit of an acting experiment," Chalamet said.
-During this scene, the title of the film was shown for the first time, rather than in the opening sequence.
+"It was bit of an acting experiment", Chalamet said.
+During this scene, the title of the film is shown for the first time, rather than in the opening sequence.

 At the Piazza Vittorio Emanuele, a memorial to the victims of the battle of the Piave in Pandino, the filmmakers laid a long camera dolly track to film the scene where Elio tells Oliver of his feelings for him in a single long take.
 This provided the flexibility and "flow of emotion" a cut scene could not.
 During the dancing sequence, Hammer had to perform to a click track in front of 50 off-camera extras with the music turned down so the dialogue could be recorded.
 In preparation for the scene, Guadagnino arranged for Hammer to practice with a dance coach.
-Hammer said that it was "the worst scene" he had ever filmed.
-Choreographer Paolo Rocchi, who was contacted by the Frenesy Film Company in June 2016, described the routine as "awkward and realistic".
-Rosenman considered the scene one of the most emotional moments; he said "It embodied and encapsulated, for me, what teenage love is all about, what desire is all about."
+Hammer said it was "the worst scene" he had ever filmed.
+Choreographer Paolo Rocchi, who was contacted by the Frenesy Film Company in June 2016, called the routine "awkward and realistic".
+Rosenman considered the scene one of the most emotional moments; he said, "It embodied and encapsulated, for me, what teenage love is all about, what desire is all about."